Martekode/moving-block-game/README.md

 i saw the problem... i needed enemies to spawn and chace me but oh boy was this an almost impossible task for me. even with a MASSSSSSSSIVE training arc again with Tim The G. the training arc was needed because i senced i did it the wrong way when i was trying and i could sence complications going further on the road.
 I managed to let enemies spawn with a limit of 5 but even though i gave it a limit... they didn't disappear.
 Now they do.... kind off... well... they do and they don't. it's... complicated, see... the devil is laughing in my face again and out of frustration i started writing this story. i feel another training arc comming because the devil here won't stop laughing...

 ## fin out in the next episode of Dragon Ball Mediocre
+* the adding of collision on enemies
+* proper deletion at the end
+* and perfect reinitialising